dbr/shortcuteditor-nuke/README.md

 ## Notes

-Should work in Nuke 6.3v3 onwards (when the nuke.Menu.setShortcut method was added)

 The shortcuts overrides are saved in `~/.nuke/shortcuteditor_settings.json`

 You can search for menu items either by name ("Search by text"), or by